-How do we first suffer from anxiety?
+Why do we first suffer from anxiety?

-There are other causes, but more often than not, this is the reason why.
+There are other causes to why we first suffer from anxiety, but more often than not, this is the reason why.
 I receive emails from people who are bewildered and cannot understand why they suddenly feel like this.
 I then ask “Have you been under a period of stress recently?”
 They reply with such things as, “Well, my mother has been ill recently; my partner left me six months ago, my daughter has just left home and I lost my job a couple of months ago”.
 It is only when I ask them this question that they realise the stress they have been under for the last few months.
 All of this stress takes its toll on the mind and body.

 This may lead to feelings of anxiousness, feelings of panic, and the feeling of detachment.
 It does not matter what the symptoms are, it is your body saying “I can take no more”.
-This is where the word breakdown comes in, because that is really all it is.
+This is where the word breakdown comes in because that is really all it is.
 Just like a car will break down if you run it beyond its capabilities or don’t look after it, then so will your mind and body.

 Now all your mind and body is asking for is a rest and time to rejuvenate itself.
 Do we give it that time?
 No!
 Through no fault of our own, we then worry about these symptoms, worry that we are going mad and wonder why we feel so tired and emotionless.
-This puts more worry and strain on our already tired and over worked mind and body and so we then usually begin to feel worse.
+This puts more worry and strain on our already tired and overworked mind and body and so we then usually begin to feel worse.
 We tell ourselves we must get a grip of this thing, so we fight it and worry even more.

 One day I just accepted that, OK, this is me now.
 I actually understand why I feel like this.
 I have created my own suffering and kept myself in this cycle, there is no outside force doing this to me; there is nothing to defeat or fix.
 I just need to give my mind and body a rest.
-I need to stop trying to make myself feel better; stop trying to feeling different than I do and just live alongside these feelings.
+I need to stop trying to make myself feel better; stop trying to feel different than I do and just live alongside these feelings.
 When I give up this battle with myself, then my mind and body will heal itself.
 It never needed nor wanted my constant interference.